carlosperate/arm-none-eabi-gcc-action/README.md

     release: '10.3-2021.10' # <-- The compiler release to use
 ```

-And/or use a "job matrix" to build your project with different versions of GCC:
+And you can use a "job matrix" to build/test your project with different
+versions of GCC:

 ```yaml
 jobs: